Glace11-sudo/se_project_spots/README.md

 # Project 3: Spots

-this project is an image sharing site.
+This project is an image sharing site.

 ## Description